Ex. 20:1 And God spake all these words, saying,

 Ex.
 20:3 Thou shalt have no other gods before me.

 The first command is the foundation of all the other commands.
-If the people do not accept God as their LORD and Deliverer, there is really no motivation for obeying the rest of His words.
+If the people do not accept God as their LORD and Deliverer, there is really no motivation for obedience.
 He is the one and only GOD.
-They are to have no other gods before Him.
-That implies that He is to have the most important position, be the highest priority, and be the point of reference upon which every area of life is focused and guided.
-If we truly recognize God as LORD—the one and only—the other commands will become a piece of cake.
+We are to have no other gods before Him.
+He is to have the most important position, be the highest priority, and be the point of reference upon which every area of life is focused and guided.
+If we truly recognize God as LORD, the one and only, the other commands will become much easier to obey.
 The problem is that we all have a problem with giving anyone the position of Lord in our lives above self.
-I've often heard reference made to other things we make gods in our lives, but I think the key truth is that we constantly struggle with dethroning self.
+I've often heard reference made to other things that we make gods in our lives, but I think the key truth is that we constantly struggle with dethroning self.
 Your LORD determines your actions.
 More often than not, even the "best" Christians struggle with taking self off the throne.